-We recognize the progress the launch of this initiative represents towards an articulated U.S. foreign policy approach to women's economic empowerment.
-We look forward to working with U.S. Government officials to continue to hone and implement this initiative in line with existing evidence and the spirit of our guiding principles in the months and years ahead.
+We appreciate the progress the launch of this initiative represents and look forward to working with U.S. Government officials to continue to hone and implement this initiative in line with existing evidence and the spirit of our guiding principles in the months and years ahead.